 Frozen Pumpkin Applesauce Dog Treats

-Close up of paw shaped frozen applesauce and pumpkin dog treats.
+Paw shaped frozen pumpkin applesauce dog treats.

 Sharing is caring!